kckenneth/JetsonTX2/README.md

 ## Installation

+**Host**
 The host that will flash OS (see below) to Jetson box.
 In older version of Nvidia TX1, I saw people tested with Ubuntu 14.0.
 But for TX2, I only tested with Ubuntu 16.04 and it works fine.
-Host OS is Ubuntu that will download Jetpack and do all the installation to Jetson TX2.
-I'm interchangely using Jetson box and Jetson TX2.
+Host OS is Ubuntu that will download Jetpack (see below) and do all the installation to Jetson TX2.
+I'm interchangeably using the word Jetson box and Jetson TX2.
 They're all the same.
-It's credit size GPU mother board with all essential ports for ethernet, USB, wi-fi, memory, etc.
+It's credit size GPU motherboard with all essential ports for ethernet, USB, wi-fi, memory, etc.

 If you already have a local machine or laptop that have Ubuntu, you don't need to go an extra mile setting up the virtual box.
-If you don't have one like me, I installed virtualbox 6.0 in my local Mac OS.
+If you don't have one like me, you might want to install virtualbox 6.0 in your local laptop instead of buying a new laptop with Ubuntu OS.

 - Download virtualbox and virtual box extension pack (all supported platform) <a href="https://www.virtualbox.org/wiki/Downloads">Here</a>.
 - Install virtualbox